j-andrews7/KnowledgeDump/docs/some_day_list/The_Some_Day_List.md

 	- Add option to add labels automatically on highlighted gene(sets).
 - Make the nf-core Cut & Run pipeline script for fragment length histograms more memory efficient by changing from using `np.array` for each iteration to a list and concatenating the list objects into an array at the end.
 	- This sucker takes like 500+ GB of memory for large datasets unnecessarily.
+- Figure out how to get the latest DepMap releases into the [depmap R package](https://github.com/UCLouvain-CBIO/depmap/issues/95)

 ## Data Processing
 - Typical `params.yaml` files for nf-core pipelines pointing to our reference data rather than having that crammed into configs.